joseantonio002/air_transport_statistics_Canary_Islands/log.md

 - Analyze the data
 - Think of an execution plan
 1) Data modeling
-2) Scripts to bring the data
+2) Pipeline into warehouse (duckdb)
-3) Data into duckdb
+3) Install and understand duckdb
 4) Analytical queries
 5) Train models
 6) Visualization